sijmenw/IBS-python-for-data-science/README.md

 - Live coding
 - Questions

-For the presentation, you will receive a dataset that you need to work on, touching on each of the following topics:
+For the presentation, you will receive a dataset that you need to work on using a Jupyter notebook.
+In your work, touch on each of the following topics:

 - EDA
 - Data engineering